Lifetime and Guaranteed Annuities

 Experts know that sometimes only certain annuity types, such as fixed annuities, are worth their weight in gold.
 The way to ensure you are investing your hard earned money wisely is to speak to a pension expert who is well-versed on calculating best options for lifetime or guaranteed income annuities.

-How do I get the best lifetime and guaranteed annuities rates and quotes?
+How do I get the best rates and quotes?

 Annuity rates have seen a sharp decline since their heyday back in the 1980s and 1990s, but that’s not to say you can’t get a favourable rate of return today.